philosophist73/birdserver/README.md

 ### Details:
     This was my CS50x final project.
 In the final, week 9 assignment, CS Finance, I was introduced to Flask and basic web development.
 I decided i wanted to expand and go deep into learning how to do web development with Flask.
     Project Goals (completed):
-        - expand my knowledge of coding in python in a moderate-sized application
-        - setup a full development environment outside of CS50
-        - learn VS Code and dev container integration with Docker to make it easy to share my app
-        - learn Github for my source code repositort
         - Document requirements using basic use cases
-        - Create a high level software architecture and database design
+        - Create a high level software architecture and database design before implementation
         - Organize my work with Jira
+        - expand my knowledge of coding with Python by creating a moderate-sized web application
+        - setup a full development environment outside of CS50
+        - learn VS Code and dev container integration with Docker to make it easy to share my code with others
+        - learn Github for my source code repository
         - expand knowledge of Flask by building a moderate sized application with multiple modules and directories
+        - learn more about HTML, CSS, and javascript by adding some dynamic features to the site
         - Learn SQLAclhemy for database access and convenient database scheme creation with the ORM framework
         - Learn and integrate PostgreSQL and pgadmin for database
-        - Learn how to integrate with APIs including ebird API for bird information and OpenCage to translate browser GPS coordinates to a nearby address
+        - Learn how to integrate with APIs including ebird API for bird information and OpenCage to translate browser GPS coordinates to a nearby address.
-    Future goals:
+        - Learn how to use Postman to test APIs before coding in the application
+        - learn how to leverage LLMs like github copilot, chatgpt, and bard for software development Future goals:
         - polish up the UI and fix bugs
         - ensure the application is fully thread safe for multiple users